logo

 ISO

-Films for traditional cameras come in different sensitivities to light.
-The ISOs of a digital camera refer its equivalent sensitivities.
-A higher ISOInternational Stantdards Organization, organism that defined how film sensitivities are measured. rating means more sensitivity to light but produces pictures with more noise which is similar to pattern of film grain.
+Films for traditional cameras come in different sensitivities to light which is simply refered to as ISOInternational Stantdards Organization, organism that defined how film sensitivities are measured..
+The term ISO has been reused for digital camera and refers to an equivalent sensitivity.
+A higher ISO rating means more sensitivity to light but produces pictures with more noise which is similar to pattern of film grain.

 • ISO 100